Skip to content

 • Data Backup and Recovery: Test that the software has backup and disaster recovery mechanisms in place to protect data in case of system failures or data loss.

-Also Read: Importance of Validation in Pharmaceutical Companies
+Also Read: The Role of Cleaning Validation in Pharmaceutical Drug Safety

 3. User Interface Validation